Some Interesting Facts About Body Language

 Eyes have been romanticized for centuries.
 People look into others’ eyes to view the emotions of joy, anger, and lust.
 Eye contact is important in everyday interactions with people.
-Usually faces with direct gaze captures our attention.
+Usually faces with a direct gaze capture our attention.
 Past studies have shown that Western people look to the face to know about facial expressions.
-They look into eyes and face to memorize faces, East Asians also do the same.
+They look into eyes and faces to memorize faces, East Asians also do the same.
 The difference between both cultures is the perception of emotional strength.
-East Asians are of the view that individual emotions are more intense than Westerns.
+East Asians are of the view that individual emotions are more intense than Westerners.
 People who maintain eye contact are considered confident and attentive in Western culture.
 Whereas, in Spain, Greece, and Arab countries, this standard only applies in the same gender.
-Keeping an eye with an opposite gender is considered inappropriate.
+Keeping an eye on an opposite-gender is considered inappropriate.
 In countries like Africa, Asia, and Latin America, avoiding eye contact is a way of submissiveness.
 Maintaining eye contact in these countries is considered hostile.

 Shaking the Head

-In Europe, Asia, the Middle East sitting with the cross leg is very common.
+In Europe, Asia, and the Middle East sitting with a cross leg is very common.
 It is considered unethical and disrespectful to show your sole of shoes to others.
 Sitting with folded legs in front of elders is also considered disrespectful in many cultures.

 The English people tap their nose with the index figure to show that something is confidential.
 This same gesture means to watch in Italy.
 In the Western culture, it is accepted to bow your nose into a handkerchief or tissue but in Japan, the same gesture is frowned upon.